General

 Dan Ostermiller; les animalier.
 Donna Fleischer.

 Daniel Chester French; an American sculptor.
-Michael
+Michael Richman.

 David; five hundred years.
 Antonio Paolucci.